RobertWesner/titryes/README.md

 ## Limitations

 - Sound is not available
-- Resizing the Window crashes it, it has to stay maximized
+- Shrinking the Window crashes on Chrome and its ilk

 Somehow this does run on wayland despite using an Xorg passthrough.